7 out of 8 people found this review helpfulwrite a review of this game

 read more reviews for this game

-The GoodFor the most part, Suikoden III retains what made its predecessor such an involving game: wealth of characters participating in a rich story dedicated to political conflicts.
+The GoodFor the most part, Suikoden III retains what made its predecessor an interesting game: wealth of characters participating in a rich story dedicated to political conflicts.

 Unlike the previous games in the series, this third installment introduces the so-called "Trinity Sight": the first three chapters (out of five) are consequently viewed from the perspectives of the three main characters.
 The execution of this concept leaves a lot to be desired - you must complete all those nine chapters (three for each character) to access the common fourth and fifth chapters.
 But at least the game tries to break away from the tradition of imposing a single main character on the player.
 There is even an optional point of view - Thomas' story, full three chapters you can choose to play or ignore.
 This was something I've rarely encountered in a Japanese RPG (including this game's predecessors): hours of material which the player could experience or ignore at will.